Nonparametric testing for no-effect with functional responses and functional covariates: The functional predictor case

-where $\mathbb{I}_A$ is the indicator function of a set $A$, and $\alpha_n$, $n\geq 1$ is a sequence of positive real numbers decreasing to zero at an appropriate rate that depends on the rates of $h$ and $p$ and that will be made explicit below.
+where $\mathbb{I}_A$ is the indicator function of a set $A$, and $\alpha_n$, $n\geq 1$ is a sequence of positive real numbers decreasing to zero at an appropriate rate, which depends on the rates of $h$ and $p$ and will be made explicit below.
 Using a standardized version of $Q_{n}(\gamma)$ avoids scaling $\alpha_n$ according to the variability of the observations.
-Let us notice that the maximization used to define $\widehat{\gamma }_{n}\in B_p \subset \mathcal{S}^p$ is a finite dimension optimization problem.
-The choice of $\gamma_0^{(p)}$ will be shown to be theoretically irrelevant, it will not affect the asymptotic critical values and the consistency results.
-However, in practice the choice of $\gamma_0^{(p)}$ could be related to prior information of the practitioner on a class of alternatives.
-Since $Q_n(\gamma) = Q_n(- \gamma)$ for any $\gamma \in \mathcal{S}^p,$ one could restrict the set $B_p$ to a half unit hypersphere like $\{\gamma\in \mathcal{S}^p: \gamma_1 \geq 0\} .$ One could restrict $B_p$ even more, and hence to speed optimization algorithms, when some prior information indicates a set of directions that would be able to detect alternatives.
+Let us note that the maximization used to define $\widehat{\gamma }_{n}\in B_p \subset \mathcal{S}^p$ is a finite dimension optimization problem.
+The choice of $\gamma_0^{(p)}$ will be shown to be theoretically irrelevant.
+It will not affect the asymptotic critical values and the consistency results.
+Practical aspects related to the choice of $\gamma_0^{(p)}$ and $B_p $ will be discussed in section \ref{cesar_is_the_best3}.